microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0/Update-MgRoleManagementDirectoryRoleEligibilityScheduleInstance.md

 ```

 ### -RoleEligibilityScheduleId
-Identifier of the parent roleEligibilitySchedule for this instance.
+The identifier of the unifiedRoleEligibilitySchedule object from which this instance was created.
+Supports $filter (eq, ne).

 ```yaml
 Type: System.String